Vincent440/liri-node-app/README.md

 ---

-## This application Allows the user to search 3 different API's depending on the selected or Inputted command.
+## This application Allows the user to search 3 different API's determined by the inputted command line arguements.

 The liri command line node application allows you to search three separate APIs quickly in one application to display Data, using keywords for the commands to determine which API to search then the app will display the results of that API's response to the console after api request is done.